aldryrocha/elementor-form-date-picker-field/README.md

 ## Installation

 Recommend:
 - Wordpress: Version tested up to 6.0
 - Plugin Elementor: Version tested up to 3.21.1
 - Plugin Elementor Pro: Version tested up to 3.20.0
 - Theme Hello-Elementor: Version tested up to 3.0.1

-To install You need to download this repo and place it in the `/wp-content/plugins/` or uploud the zip on the `Admin panel > Plugins > Add plugins > Uploud plugin` and active.
+To install You need to download this repo and place it in the `/wp-content/plugins/` or upload the zip on the `Admin panel > Plugins > Add plugins > Upload plugin` and active.

 ### Usage

-Then go to a page and add a `Form > add a field type Date Picker`.
+Go to a page and add a `Form > add a field type: "Date Picker"`.

 ## Thanks to
 Developers who created the [Elementor documentation](https://developers.elementor.com/docs/form-fields/).